 HRDC publishes Prison Legal News (PLN), a monthly magazine that reports on news and legal and political developments involving the criminal justice system.
 Originally started in 1990 as a 10-page newsletter covering issues in Washington state, PLN has expanded to a 72-page national publication with approximately 9,000 subscribers and a readership of 8-10 times that number based on subscriber survey data.

 Each issue of PLN contains news articles and litigation case reports involving the U.S. criminal justice system.
 In more than 24 years of continuous publishing, PLN has established itself as the foremost publication dedicated exclusively to reporting on the human rights of people detained in correctional facilities.
 PLN is also the longest-running prisoners' rights publication in American history, and in 2013 received the First Amendment Award from the Society of Professional Journalists.
 Find articles and more at Prison Legal News.

-HRDC has published two books:
+HRDC has published six books:

 We are always seeking new titles to publish of interest to a national prisoner audience.
 We handle book distribution of all Prison Legal News Publishing titles through our print and online sales departments.
 Our books are generally in print and ready to ship within four months of receiving the final electronic manuscript from the author.